akeneo/pim-api-docs/content/rest-api/update.md

 }
 ```

-## Patch product values
+## Update product values

 The PATCH behavior described above is quite intuitive.
-However, applying a PATCH containing [product values](/documentation/resources.html#product-values) on a product is a bit different.
+However, applying a PATCH containing [product values](/concepts/products.html#focus-on-the-products-values) on a product is a bit different.

 ::: info
 In the examples below only products values are represented, but usually products also include other information as specified in the standard format.
 :::
 ::: panel-link Don't know what a product value is?
-[Check the product value section](/documentation/resources.html#product-values)
+[Check the product value section](/concepts/products.html#focus-on-the-product-values)
 :::

 ### Add a product value